vmware-tanzu-labs/dataTx-geode-extensions-core/README.md

 or Spring Data Geode.

-This implement is based on an [Apache Geode/GemFire Enterprise Data Integration framework](https://github.com/nyla-solutions/gedi-geode)
+This implement is based on the [Apache Geode/GemFire Enterprise Data Integration framework](https://github.com/nyla-solutions/gedi-geode) open source implementation.

 Note that this API is available in the [Maven Repository](https://mvnrepository.com/artifact/com.github.nyla-solutions/dataTx-geode-extensions-core).